expressjs/expressjs.com/advanced/pm.md

 ## <a id="forever">Forever</a>

-Forever is a simple CLI tool for ensuring that a given script runs continuously (forever).
-Its simple interface makes it ideal for running smaller deployments of Node apps and scripts.
+Forever is a simple command-line interface tool for ensuring that a given script runs continuously (forever).
+Forever's simple interface makes it ideal for running smaller deployments of Node.js apps and scripts.

 For more information, see [https://github.com/foreverjs/forever](https://github.com/foreverjs/forever).